 What courses are required for graduation?

 Peak to Peak’s graduation requirements have been developed based on the entrance requirements of top colleges and universities as well as through analysis of the components of a strong, academic high school curriculum.
-Students must successfully complete a minimum of 220 credits in order to graduate.
+Students must successfully complete a minimum number of credits in order to graduate.
 More information and details can be found on the Graduation Requirements page and in our Graduation Requirements Policy (IKF).